We are excited to announce that we've appointed BMD as the contractor for the Military Road & Main Street and Public Plaza Upgrade project.

 The total cost of the project will be $14.2 million with $9million allocated through Council, $2.6 million of funding through SA Power Networks and $2.6 million through the Government of South Australia's Places for People Grant Program.

 A flythrough animation has been prepared to show you what Military Road and Main Street will look like once complete.

 For the most up-to-date information during the works, download the ‘SitePodium’ app.
 The app will be the go-to place for construction updates and photos of the works.
 You can also message the project team if you have any queries.

 1. Head to the App Store or Google Play on your smartphone to download the SitePodium app.

 2. In the app, search for ‘Military Road and Main Street Upgrade’ and follow the project.

 3. Go to ‘Settings’ in the app and enable ‘Push Notifications’ to get notifications direct to your phone.

 Your Questions Answered

-The road pavement, kerb and gutter and paths of Military Road (North Street to South Street) and Main Street (East Terrace to Military Road) is due for reconstruction, presenting an ideal opportunity to improve the streetscape, ready for the role it will play in the area for the next 60 years.
+The road pavement and kerb and gutter of Military Road (North Street to South Street) and Main Street (East Terrace to Military Road) is due for full reconstruction, presenting an ideal opportunity to improve the streetscape, ready for the role it will play in the area for the next 60 years.